thingalon/pony-ssh/README.md

 - `username` - Username for authentication
 - `password` - Password for authentication
 - `agent` - Specify agent or UNIX socket to use.
 Generally `"pageant"` on Windows, or `$SSH_AUTH_SOCK` on POSIX systems.
+- `path` - The default path to use when opening a folder on this host.

 If you don't specify a `password` or `agent` in your host configuration, Pony SSH will automatically try to use a sensible platform-specific default. (eg: `pageant` or `$SSH_AUTH_SOCK`).